qilem/web_agent/README.md

 ## Overview

-WAA (Web-App Agent) is a sophisticated agentic system that autonomously designs, codes, tests, and iterates on web applications.
+WAA (Web-App Agent) is a agentic system that autonomously designs, codes, tests, and iterates on web applications.
 Simply provide natural language instructions, and WAA handles the rest—from writing frontend HTML/CSS/JavaScript to implementing backend Express servers with database integration.

-This project demonstrates the practical implementation of **machine programming** concepts: program synthesis, agentic workflows, tool-use patterns, and LLM-powered code generation.

 ### Key Features